Founder of Chicago beef shop that inspired ‘The Bear’ dies

 Zucchero died unexpectedly on March 1 at Rush Medical Center while undergoing treatment for cancer, said his son, Christopher Zucchero, who is a co-owner of the restaurant.
 “He was supposed to come home,” he said.

-Zucchero said the family is waiting to learn exact cause of his father’s death.
+Zucchero said the family is waiting to learn the exact cause of his father’s death.

 “He was a magnificent human being.
 He was charismatic.
 He loved his restaurant. ..
 He loved his family, his children,” Zucchero said.